HEERA ALAYA

 The story goes that Pane Toscano originates from a feud with Pisa.

 Sì.
 Sì.
-When the ships carrying salt arrived in Pisa, they blocked salt shipments from arriving at the port.
+When the ships carrying salt arrived in Pisa, they blocked the salt from entering the port.
 The Florentines decided not to buy salt and make bread without salt.
 [Alessia bursts into laughter].
 And there was born a tradition of saltless bread.

 Do all Florentines bake unsalted bread?

-Ninety percent of Florentine people make bread without salt; it’s our culture.
+Ninety percent of Florentines make bread without salt; it’s our culture.

 I chomped through most of the bread, dipping it in the rich sauce and olive oil.